N\'eron models of Jacobians over bases of arbitrary dimension: N eron models of Jacobians

-\begin{rem} With the hypotheses and notations of Lemma \ref{lemma:equivalence_classes_loc_constructible}, the equivalence classes for $\sim_S$ form a partition of $S$ into locally constructible subsets.
+\begin{rem} With the hypotheses and notation of Lemma \ref{lemma:equivalence_classes_loc_constructible}, the equivalence classes for $\sim_S$ form a partition of $S$ into locally constructible subsets.
 In particular, locally on $S$, there are only finitely many such classes.
-Since $\sim_S$ only depends on $X$ via the sets $J_{\bar s}$, it remains unchanged if we replace $X$ by a refinement. \end{rem}
+Since $\sim_S$ only depends on $X$ via the sets $J_{\bar s}$, it remains unchanged if we replace $X$ with a refinement. \end{rem}

 \begin{thm} Let $S$ be a smooth-factorial and excellent scheme, and let $U\subset S$ be a dense open subscheme.
 Let $X_U/U$ be a smooth curve that admits a nodal model over $S$.
 Then:

 \begin{enumerate}